Shradha-2491/Event-Management/README.md

 - Filter events by status (Upcoming, Completed) and date range.

 ### **Attendee Management**
-- Users can RSVP to events.
+- Users can create a events.
 - Display list of attendees for each event.
 - Show attendee details (name) on event pages.